Rogo: Religion

-The people of Rogo Local Government are mainly Muslim though there are some seizable number of Christians.
+The people of Rogo Local Government consist of both Muslims and Christians.

 Economy

 Rogo Local Government Area has a vibrant trade sector and hosts a number of markets where a variety of commodities are bought and sold.
 A number of crops such as groundnut and millet are grown in the area while a variety of domestic animals are also reared and sold in the Local Government Area.
 The people of Rogo Local Government Area also engage in economic practices such as hunting, pottery, and crafts making.